bu-ist/coding-standards/best-practices/README.md

 [bu-infographics](https://github.com/bu-ist/bu-infographics/blob/develop/README.md)

+### Commit messages

+Commit messages are the first thing someone else sees when reviewing or investigating your change.
+Make sure your commit messages explain why you made the change ( the diff itself shows what changed! ).
+There's no need to restate how you made the change, but ensuring the context of your change is captured by the commit message will make future developers thank you!

+A deeper dive into [writing good commit message](https://chris.beams.io/posts/git-commit/).

 ### Commented Out Code

 When making changes to a remote Git repository ( e.g. Github.com ), particularly `master`, or otherwise shared code don't persist commented out code.